swisschain/Lykke-HftApi-Docs/source/index.html.md

 # Protocol description

-Lykke HFT API allow user to use 2 kind of protocol `gRPC API` and `Rest API`.
+Lykke HFT API allows users to use 2 kinds of protocol `gRPC API` and `Rest API`.

-Both kind of API support same methos with same data format.
-But only gRPC API supported receive striming data from platform.
+Both kinds of APIs support the same methods with the same data format.
+But only gRPC API supports receiving streaming data from the platform.

 ## gRPC API

-A new generation RPC framework that includes working with `HTTP 2`, `ProtoBuf`, and `WebSocket` for faster and more efficient interaction with the platform.
-The `gRPC framework` uses the declarative description of the contract in `.proto` files.
+The gRCP API utilizes a new generation of RPC framework that includes working with `HTTP 2`, `ProtoBuf`, and `WebSocket` for faster and more efficient interaction with the platform.
+The `gRPC framework` uses the declarative description of the contract in the `.proto` files.
 On the basis of which you can easily generate a client library in many [programming languages](https://grpc.io/docs/languages/).
 Also, the `gRPC framework` supports working with `stream`, which makes it easy to receive events from the server.

-**Lykke team strongly recommend using gRPC API protocol to communicate with a platform**
+**Lykke team strongly recommend using gRPC API protocol to communicate with the platform**

 Read more about `gRPC framework`: [https://grpc.io/](https://grpc.io/)